pyfar/gallery/docs/community/contributing.rst

 .. code-block:: console

     $ cd docs/
-    $ make html
+    $ make html -j

+The ``-j`` option uses multiple cores to speed up the build process in Linux and Mac.
 After Sphinx finishes you can open the generated html using any browser.

 .. code-block:: console